dkackman/rchia/README.md

   -?, -h, --help  Show help and usage information

 Commands:
-  endpoints              Manage saved endpoints. farm                   Manage your farm.
+  bech32                 Convert addresses to and from puzzle hashes. endpoints              Manage saved endpoints. farm                   Manage your farm.
                          Requires a daemon endpoint.